dotnetcore/Home/README.md

 Projects in the _NCC Sandbox Projects phase_ are still in development and they need more time and practice to test their designs.

+- **[AgileConfig](https://github.com/dotnetcore/AgileConfig)**, a lightweight configuration center based on .net core .
+It is easy to deploy , easy to learn , easy to use.
 - **[Alipay SDK](https://github.com/dotnetcore/Alipay.AopSdk.Core)** *(Archived)*, a third-party Alipay server SDK, based on .NET Standard 2.0 development, provides a more reliable design than the official, but remains consistent with the official APIs.
 - **[BootstrapBlazor](https://github.com/dotnetcore/BootstrapBlazor)**, a set of enterprise-class UI components based on Bootstrap and Blazor.
 - **[CanalSharp](https://github.com/dotnetcore/CanalSharp)**, An open source .net client for [Alibaba Canal](https://github.com/alibaba/canal).
 Alibaba Cancal is an incremental publish & subscription component based on MySql's `binlog`.
 For more detail please visit [https://github.com/alibaba/canal/wiki](https://github.com/alibaba/canal/wiki).